Ray D. Hahn

 Ray Dreyer Hahn (November 19, 1897 – November 8, 1989) was an American football and basketball player and coach and college athletics administrator.
 He served as the head football coach at the South Dakota School of Mines—now known as South Dakota School of Mines and Technology—from 1929 to 1934 and Bethany College in Lindsborg, Kansas from 1938 to 1942 and again from 1946 to 1956, compiling a career college football coaching record of 70–104–4.

 Early life and playing career

 Hahn was born on, November 19, 1897 in Clay Center, Kansas.
 He served in the United States Army during World War I.

 Hahn attended Kansas State Agricultural College—now known as Kansas State University— in Manhattan, Kansas.
 There he participated in football, basketball, and track.
 He was the captain of the 1922 Kansas State Wildcats football team and was named to the Grantland Rice All-American team as a lineman.
+He also played in three games, all starts, for the Hammond Pros of the National Football League in 1926.